Schumacher Racing Products: History

 The founder, Cecil Schumacher, was a Cosworth transmission engineer who was recruited from Borg Warner to lead the design team to adapt the Hobbs transmission (which he had worked on) to handle the Cosworth DFV's power.
 Cecil spotted his workmates driving radio-controlled cars on the company's helipad and decided it needed a ball differential after noticing the cars skittered.
-He soon started noticing large areas that these early primitive cars could be improved.
+He soon started noticing different ways these early primitive cars could be improved.
 Having noticed high tyre wear he introduced the ball differential to radio-controlled cars.